 Lifelong yoga teacher Guru Rattana, Ph.D describes how:

-She advises that you should initially practice the pose for between one and three minutes, gradually increasing your speed, allowing your spine to become looser and more flexible.
+She advises that you should initially practice for between one and three minutes, gradually increasing your speed, allowing your back to become looser and more flexible.

 4. Cobra Pose (Bhujangasana)

-When it comes to simple yoga poses for flexibility, Cobra Pose is great as it has so many advantages for your overall wellbeing.
+When it comes to simple postures for mobility, cobra is great as it has so many advantages for your overall wellbeing.

 You get a deep stretch in your back which really helps to strengthen and loosen up your spinal column.

-If you’re a sloucher, Cobra can also be a good way to improve your posture.
+If you’re a sloucher, it can also be a way to enjoy the benefits of good posture.

 Some yogis even claim it can give you a ‘perky bottom’!